2020 Redfish World Series Rules

 VIII.
 Tournament Schedule of Events.

 - Wednesday September 23, 2020.
-Captain’s Banquet.
-Attendance is mandatory for all anglers.
-The Banquet will take place at 5 PM at the auditorium of the Sigur Civic Center.
+Captains’ Banquet & Meeting.
+Attendance is mandatory and will take place at 5 PM at the auditorium of the Sigur Civic Center at 8245 West Judge Perez Drive.

 - Anglers will launch according to computer generated random draw on Day 1 of the event and in reverse order on Day 2.
-Gold Division will launch in order of standing.
-Silver Division will be a shotgun start.
+Days 3 and 4 will launch in order of standing.

 - Return times will be announced prior to the event.
 Failing to return to official check point and checking in with the RWS time official by the appointed time will result in disqualification for that day and a zero-weight recorded.